 Multi-Specialty Group Practice located in New York, NY

-If you have a cough, sore throat, and a fever, it could be more than the flu: It could be bronchitis.
-To get on the path toward a healthy respiratory tract, contact our Pulmonologist and Internist at Maiden Lane Medical, New York.
+If you have a cough, sore throat, and a fever, it could be more than the flu.
+It could be bronchitis.
+To get on the path toward a healthy respiratory tract, contact our Internist at Maiden Lane Medical, New York.

 What is bronchitis?